scramjetorg/transform-hub/bdd/README.md

 ![test3.png](../images/test3.png)

-Scenario can have more that one tag, can have two or even more, for example:
+A scenario can have more thatn one tag, can have two or even more, for example:

 ![tags.png](../images/tags.png)

-In the situation like this above, when you want to execute tests with `@ci` tag but without `@starts-host` tag, command like this below will do the job:
+In the situation like this above, when you want to execute tests with `@ci` tag but without `@starts-host` tag, a command like this below will do the job:

 ```bash
 yarn test:bdd --tags="@ci" --tags="not @starts-host"